 Now write the formulas for each group.
 You’re going to tell the spreadsheet to look through the column of search terms and add the counts together if the terms meet your rules.
 For example, a passports group would add the counts for any search term that contains the word “passport” or a variation of it, such as passports or passport.

 Here’s one formula you can use to do this where column A is the list of terms and column C is the search count you want to add: =sumif(A:A,”*passport*”,C:C)+sumif(A:A,”passport”,C:C) (Please note there are other ways to write a formula to achieve the same goal.)
 The asterisks around the word passport tells the spreadsheet to look for that word anywhere in the cell.
 This will catch “passport,” “passports,” “passport renewal,” “passport application,” and “renew passport.”
-You can explore USA.gov’s magic formulas in this spreadsheet (MS Excel, 371 KB, October 2013).
+You can explore USA.gov’s magic formulas in this spreadsheet (Excel spreadsheet, 371 KB, 14 tabs, October 2013).

 Step 5.
 Test Magic Formulas